xmtp/libxmtp/README.md

 }
 ```

+## Use local storage

+> **Important**
+> If you are building a production-grade app, be sure to use an architecture that includes a local cache backed by an XMTP SDK.

+To learn more, see [Use a local cache](https://xmtp.org/docs/tutorials/performance#use-a-local-cache).

 ## Create a client

 A client is created with `Client().create(account: SigningKey): Client` that requires passing in an object capable of creating signatures on your behalf.
 The client will request a signature in two cases:

 1. To sign the newly generated key bundle.
 This happens only the very first time when a key bundle is not found in storage.
 2. To sign a random salt used to encrypt the key bundle in storage.
-This happens every time the client is started, including the very first time).
+This happens every time the client is started, including the very first time.

 > **Note**
 > The client connects to the XMTP `dev` environment by default.
-[Use `ClientOptions`](#configuring-the-client) to change this and other parameters of the network connection.
+[Use `ClientOptions`](#configure-the-client) to change this and other parameters of the network connection.

 ```kotlin
 // Create the client with a `SigningKey` from your app